Red Hot Chili Peppers 2013–2014 Tour: Super Bowl XLVIII performance controversy

 On January 10, 2014, it was announced that the band would be joining Bruno Mars as part of the Super Bowl XLVIII halftime show on February 2, 2014.

 When asked about what the band would perform, Smith jokingly stated it would be Led Zeppelin's "Dazed and Confused".
-Many in the media however did not understand the joke (Led Zeppelin's song is usually 12–30 minutes long when performed) and started reporting that they would perform the song with Mars.
+Many in the media, however, did not understand the joke (Led Zeppelin's song is usually 12–30 minutes long when performed) and started reporting that they would perform the song with Mars.
 Smith had to clear up the confusion by saying "People in the media are so gullible sometimes.
 We will, however, be performing side one of Rush's 2112."
 Flea also made a joke about the Super Bowl performance through his Twitter page asking fans "Anybody wanna see my cock at the Super Bowl?"
 The Tweet was quickly removed but not before the media picked up on it, started reporting on his Tweet to which Flea was forced to respond by saying the Tweet was misleading and he has no plans of getting naked during the performance.
-The band is expected to join Mars onstage and appear for 3 minutes during his set.
+The band is expected to join Mars on stage and appear for 3 minutes during his set.
 Smith said "There's no pressure on us.
 It's his gig.
-We're just gonna crash his gig for like three minutes and then we pop up and things blow up."
+We're just gonna crash his gig for like three minutes, and then we pop up and things blow up."

 On February 1, 2014, the band performed at a special pre-Super Bowl XLVIII concert in Brooklyn, New York.
 This was the band's first show in New York since May 2003 during their By the Way tour.